s1rserg/nothing-landing/README.md

 - BEM naming convention for scalable and maintainable code

 ## Installation:
-Clone this repository and open `index.html` in your browser to see the landing page in action.
+Clone this repository, run `npm i` and `npm start` and the landing page will open in your browser.